secureCodeBox/scanner-infrastructure-ssh/README.md

 # About

-This repository contains a self contained µService utilizing a SSH Scanner for the secureCodeBox project.
+This repository contains a self contained µService utilizing the Mozilla SSH Scanner for the secureCodeBox project.

 Further Documentation: